hujhax/austin-improv-wiki/Shows/Pocketful of Posies.md

 	</table>
 </div>

 ***Pocketful of Posies*** was an improvised show based around the films of the European New Wave of the 1960s.
-It was staged at [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]] through [[Gnap!
+It was staged at [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]] through [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]] in July and August of 2012.

 ## Media
 ### Photos